sveltejs/svelte-preprocess/docs/getting-started.md

 }
 ```

-Now our app's code can be written in any of the syntaxes supported by `svelte-preprocess`: `SCSS`, `Stylus`, `Less`, `Coffeescript`, `TypeScript`, `Pug`, `PostCSS`, `Babel`.
+Now our app's code can be written in any of the syntaxes supported by `svelte-preprocess`: Sass, Stylus, Less, CoffeeScript, TypeScript, Pug, PostCSS, Babel.

 _**Note:** If you use VS Code, check [its usage guide](/docs/usage.md#with-svelte-vs-code) to make the Svelte VS Code extension understand the content of your components._

 ## 3. Configuring preprocessors

-Now let's assume our app markup is going to be written in `pug`, our scripts in `Typescript`, and our styles in `SCSS`.
-We also want our styles to be auto-prefixed, so we're also going to need `postcss`.
+Now let's assume our app markup is going to be written in Pug, our scripts in TypeScript, and our styles in Sass.
+We also want our styles to be auto-prefixed, so we're also going to need PostCSS.
 Let's install these dependencies:

 **Important:** `svelte-preprocess` only handles content passed to it by `svelte-loader`, `rollup-plugin-svelte` and similar tools.
-If our `typescript` component import a `typescript` file, the bundler will be the one responsible for handling it.
+If our TypeScript component import a TypeScript file, the bundler will be the one responsible for handling it.
 We must make sure it knows how to handle it!

 ```shell
 $ npm i -D typescript sass postcss autoprefixer pug @rollup/plugin-typescript
 ```

-After the installation is complete, we still need to configure our `postcss` options and add `@rollup/plugin-typescript` to our config.
+After the installation is complete, we still need to configure our PostCSS options and add `@rollup/plugin-typescript` to our config.

 ```diff
 import svelte from 'rollup-plugin-svelte'